Academany/FabAcademy-Assessment/composites.md

 * Included your design files and ‘hero shot’ photos of the mould and the final part

 * Read and linked to the material safety data sheet (MSDS) and technical data sheet (TDS) for the resins that you're using

+---

+## FAQ:

+### Does the mould have to be 3D milled?
+> Answer:
+1. No. It could be a torsion box (interlocking and skilfully joined) made on the laser or cnc, or a 3D mould.

+### If the composite object is made without vacuum bag/compress/compact, is it acceptable?
+> Answer:
+1. You must prove you can use compression (two molds or vacuum bag) to remove extra resin so you should make some test coupons.
+(See 2017 composite review video at 1h11)